 Another useful advertising tool is social media.
 Consider yourself, how many times have you seen an ad for a product and decided to check out the company’s website?
 11% of people who see ads for a product on Instagram follow through to a purchase.
 That’s a huge group you don’t want to miss out on!
 Social media is not only a great tool to get your ads out there, but it is also an effective tool to inform your followers of product updates and other major news.

 Another great method for marketing your e-commerce is using an email campaign.
 Let your customer database know that you offer e-commerce.
 Use this same method to inform your customers of new products and promotions.
 These campaigns can be broad and sent to your whole customer database or you can segment your customers.
 Segmenting your customers allows you to create email campaigns that specifically target customers based on their interests.
 This will also provide your customers with relevant information and they will be more likely to click through to your website.

-Another important use of emails are cart abandonment emails.
+Another important use of emails is cart abandonment emails.
 A whopping 69% of online carts are abandoned by users, don’t miss your chance to get those users back to your online store to make their purchase.
-Cart abandonment emails can be triggered when a customers adds something to their and leaves the site without removing that item.
+Cart abandonment emails can be triggered when a customer adds something to their and leave the site without removing that item.
 The email can simply say “Did you forget something” or can even offer a discount to get them to complete the purchase.

-These have proven success.
+These have proven successful.
 45% of cart abandonment emails are opened, with 21% of all cart abandonment emails being clicked on which translates in about 50% of those clicks resulting in a purchase.